-When such complaints are received, the Communications Team will write to the complainant explaining this and stating that the complainant may submit a formal complaint after the court action if he or she is still not satisfied with the Council's actions or inaction.
+When such complaints are received, the service area will use the complaints system to write to the complainant explaining this and stating that the complainant may submit a formal complaint after the court action if he or she is still not satisfied with the Council's actions or inaction.
 This does not mean that no action at all must be taken regarding the complaint.
 Sometimes, complaints contain new information that the Council would want to take into account.
-The Communications Team should therefore give details of the complaint to the Chief Officer or service manager of the service which is the subject of the complaint, with a copy to Legal Services.